Village of Pawling Pedestrian Plan, Pawling, New York

 - Prioritize federal funding awards (federal transit funding, Community Development Block Grants, etc.) to projects that achieve Moving Dutchess Forward’s four goals.

 b.
-Planning Work – Align our planning work to achieve Plan goals:
+Planning Work – Realign our planning work:

 - Promote smart land use policies (housing for mixed incomes, mixed uses, walkable communities, development near transit, etc.), in partnership with County Planning, to reduce vehicle travel and congestion, support transit, walking, and bicycling, and reduce climate impacts.